qod-dante/qod-dante/README.md

 ## 2. [Notifications Page](https://www.frontendmentor.io/solutions/responsive-notifications-page-using-plain-html5css3js-otyuqNQfF4)

 - I'm approaching this one with CSS grid too.
 Wonder how it will turn out... 🤔
-- 2023/01/24: I've been struggling with properly learning JavaScript for quite some time now... 🤦‍♂️ it's definetely not easy to learn when you're using a 'learn-in-the-project' approach 😞
+- Jan 24, 2023 6:28 PM: I've been struggling with properly learning JavaScript for quite some time now... 🤦‍♂️ it's definetely not easy to learn when you're using a 'learn-in-the-project' approach 😞
-- 2023/02/02 11:23 PM: FINALLY!
+- Feb 02, 2023 11:23 PM: FINALLY!
 Finished the project.
 Anti-climatically. ✔️

 ## 3. [Interactive Card Details Form (In Progress)](https://qod-dante.github.io/Interactive-CDF/)

+- Feb 14, 2023 3:52 PM: Valentines ❤️ Day!
+Yep!
+Still studying on this day!
+That was a little tougher than I thought 🥵!
+This would be the first time I've used CSS positions this extensively.
+I managed to position the cards as best as I could for the mobile version (600-px).
+I consider that a milestone.
+Next up is the form, which I'm sure will be a cinch 😼.

 <!---
 Access Token for Coderankers Profile 2022/12/20 22:44